auth0/docs/articles/getting-started/dashboard-overview.md

 ## Configure your implementation

-The matrix that follows offers a brief overview of the different dashboard screens and what you can do on each.
+The following table contains a brief overview of the different dashboard pages and what you can do on each.

 <table class="table">
     <thead>